nathanielwarner/flightgear-photoscenery/README.md

 ## Getting it

-I plan to release prebuilt binaries for Linux, MacOS, and Windows to coincide with the upcoming release of FlightGear 2020.3 LTS.
 Currently, you need to build from source.
+I'm working on getting this merged into upstream FlightGear in the near future.
+Depending on the timeframe, I plan to release prebuilt binaries for Linux, MacOS, and Windows based on FlightGear 2020.3 LTS.

 ## Building from source